mlflow/mlflow/.github/pull_request_template.md

 - [ ] Java
 - [ ] Python

-### Please add a label to the PR so it can be classified correctly in the release notes.
+### Please add one label to the PR so it can be classified correctly in the release notes.
 Options:

 * `rn/breaking-change` - The PR will be mentioned in the "Breaking Changes" section
 * `rn/none` - No description will be included.
 The PR will be mentioned just by the PR number in the "Small Bugfixes and Documentation Updates" section